philipbrown/merchant/README.md

 $other->equals($quantity);  // false
 ```

 Certain Value Object also have extra methods.
+Each method that manipulates the value of the Value Object will return a new instance to ensure immutability.

 For example, `string` Value Objects extend the `String` class:
 ```php
 use PhilipBrown\Merchant\String;